Get your pot shining and clean again in less than 10 minutes with no scrubbing. Best pressure cooker hack ever!

 I’ve got a tip/hack today that is essential for every pressure cooker in the entire world.
 It’s so important, I decided to make an entire post out of it.
 IT’S THAT ESSENTIAL!
 Welcome to my course on How To Clean a Burnt Pressure Cooker Pot (AKA Instant Pot liner).

 Oh the bane of my existence is this scorched, burnt, impossible to remove layer of brown cement from the bottom of this pot here.
 And that isn’t even the worst I’ve ever seen!
 I’ve done much, much, MUCH worse damage than this!

-Before I learned this trick I tried soaking, scrubbing, soaking some more, dishwasher, Bar Keepers Friend (which works wonders on everything but this scorched mess, FYI!), but I always ended up basically scraping it off bit my bit with my finger nails.
+Before I learned this trick I tried soaking, scrubbing, soaking some more, dishwasher, Bar Keepers Friend (which works wonders on everything but this scorched mess, FYI!), but I always ended up basically scraping it off bit by bit with my fingernails.
 Gross, I know, but what else!